FamilySearch/gedcomx/specifications/xml-format-specification.md

 # 1. Introduction

-The GEDCOM X conceptual model is a specification of formal concepts and types that are used to provide a standard model and vocabulary for describing genealogical data.
+The GEDCOM X Conceptual Model is a specification of formal concepts and types that are used to provide a standard model and vocabulary for describing genealogical data.

-The GEDCOM X XML Serialization Format is a specification that defines the media type used to serialize and deserialize the GEDCOM X conceptual model to and from [XML](http://www.w3.org/TR/REC-xml/).
+The GEDCOM X XML Serialization Format is a specification that defines the media type used to serialize and deserialize the GEDCOM X Conceptual Model to and from [XML](http://www.w3.org/TR/REC-xml/).

 ## 1.1 Identifier, Version, and Dependencies